Janek7/Dashboard/README.md

 + create a file named ``config.php`` in the root directory and fill with your customized data structured like ``configExample.php``
 + run sql statements from ``database/table_scripts.sql`` on your mysql server
++ download and unzip the [AdminLTE 2.3.11](https://github.com/almasaeed2010/AdminLTE/releases/tag/v2.3.11) dashboard template in a directory named ``adminlte`` in the root directory